 ~ Albert Einstein

-Marti is a local government practitioner emphasizing innovation and best public policy practices in economic development, urban planning, quality of life issues, municipal budgeting, and public administration.
+Marti is a local government practitioner emphasizing innovation and best public policy practices in public administration, municipal budgeting, urban planning, economic development, delivery of city services and quality of life issues.

-Until January 2014, Marti was also a Councilwoman in the City of Vallejo, California.
+Until January 2014, Marti also served as a Councilmember in the City of Vallejo, California.
 During her tenure, she spearheaded bringing Participatory Budgeting (PB) to the City of Vallejo for the first city-wide PB process in North America.
 PB Vallejo won the League of California Cities Helen Putnam Award for Excellence in September 2014.
 It was also honored as one of the Top Ten Programs in Government Awards in 2015 by the Harvard Kennedy School's Ash Center for Democratic Governance and Innovation.

 Marti's other popular civic innovation effort includes bringing Code for America to the City of Vallejo.
 In the fall of 2014, the City was recognized as a 2015 Code for America Government Partner – a competitive application that Marti initiated in 2013 before leaving office.